EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 ## Goal

-Chapter 7 — Get hands-on with the four tools of the chapter, and **measure** what each of them actually buys you:
+Chapter 7 — Get hands-on with the four tools of the chapter, and **observe** in the Network tab, the Elements tab and the Devtools what each of them changes:

 - **Async components** — split a heavy panel out of the entry chunk, with a loading state and an error state